 - acquire the necessary skills for a future career in physics.

-Those considering an honours degree need at least 90 points at 300 level (including PHYS310 and PHYS381) and 30 points of 300-level MATH (Note: The choice of courses is subject to the approval of the Head of Department).
+Note: The choice of courses is subject to the approval of the Head of Department.
 When planning your selection of 300-level courses, bear in mind your interests, those of possible employers, and options for possible graduate study.
 If you have any questions or concerns, seek advice from the 300-level supervisor of studies before selecting courses.

 If you have further questions, direct them as appropriate to: